 - Remove the old binaries.

 - Run the new binaries to upgrade the instance by applying new settings and/or creating any required additional queues.

 Click on the

 + NEW link at the top of the screen and select "Monitoring instance" to launch the "New instance form".
-Complete the form to register a new monitoring instance service.
+Complete the form to register a new monitoring instance.

-When adding the first monitoring instance service, the default service name is
+When adding a monitoring instance, the default Windows Service name is

 Particular..
-It is possible to change this name to a custom service name.
-In doing so this is also changing the queue name associated with this instance.
+It is possible to change this name to a custom Windows Service name.
+In doing so, this is also changing the queue name associated with this instance.

-The metrics endpoint plugin will need the monitoring instance name in order to send metric data to the monitoring instance.
+The metrics endpoint plugin will need the monitoring instance name to send metric data to the monitoring instance.